* This is a professional Version *

 The term myocardial infarction should be used only when there is evidence of myocardial necrosis in a clinical setting consistent with myocardial ischemia.
-These conditions can be satisfied by a rise of cardiac biomarkers (preferably troponin—see discussed in Cardiac markers) above the 99th percentile of the upper reference limit (URL) plus at least one of the following:
+These conditions can be satisfied by a rise of cardiac biomarkers (preferably troponin—see Cardiac markers) above the 99th percentile of the upper reference limit (URL) plus at least one of the following:

 Slightly different criteria are used to diagnose MI during and after PCI or CABG, and as the cause of sudden death.

 MI affects predominantly the left ventricle (LV), but damage may extend into the right ventricle (RV) or the atria.
 RV infarction usually results from obstruction of the right coronary or a dominant left circumflex artery; it is characterized by high RV filling pressure, often with severe tricuspid regurgitation and reduced cardiac output.
 An inferoposterior infarction causes some degree of RV dysfunction in about half of patients and causes hemodynamic abnormality in 10 to 15%.
 RV dysfunction should be considered in any patient who has inferoposterior infarction and elevated jugular venous pressure with hypotension or shock.
 RV infarction complicating LV infarction significantly increases mortality risk.

 Anterior infarcts tend to be larger and result in a worse prognosis than inferoposterior infarcts.
 They are usually due to left coronary artery obstruction, especially in the anterior descending artery; inferoposterior infarcts reflect right coronary or dominant left circumflex artery obstruction.